 Here are some of the most common styles of meditation:

-- Auditory-Based.
+.
 These meditations often center around a mantra or a question.
 It might be a question you’re reflecting on, or something you continually tell yourself throughout the meditation.
-For example, in Search Inside Yourself Meng talks about mentally saying “I want you to be happy” to others as a way of developing empathy.
+For example, in Search Inside Yourself, Meng talks about mentally saying “I want you to be happy” to others as a way of developing empathy.

-Of course, there are dozens of other kinds of meditation as well.
-But these 5 styles of meditation are a great place to get started.
+Of course there are dozens of other kinds of meditation as well.
+But these five styles of meditation are a great place to get started.

 Test First, Then Build Consistency

-Once you’ve had the chance to try out a variety of different meditation styles, ask yourself – which style made the biggest impact for you?
-In addition to paying attention to how you feel during the meditation, make sure you also pay attention to how you feel throughout the entire day after the meditation.
+Once you’ve had the chance to try out a variety of different meditation styles, ask yourself which style made the biggest impact for you.
+In addition to paying attention to how you feel during the meditation, make sure you also pay attention to how you feel throughout the day after meditating.